zhibailin/MasteringEnglish/11-Pick_Partners.md

 That's one of the things you learn about them.
 So, you want to find long-term people.
 You want to find people who seem [[irrationally]] ethical.
 For example, I had a friend of mine whose company I invested in, and the company failed, and he could have [[wiped out]] all of the investors.
 But he kept putting more and more personal money in.
 Through three different [[pivots]] he put personal money in until the company finally succeeded.
 And __in the process, he never wiped out the investors__.
+And __I was always grateful to him for that__.
+I said, “Wow, that’s amazing that __you were so good to__ your investors.
+You didn’t wipe them out.”
+And __he got [[offend]]ed by that.__
+He said, “I didn’t do it for you.
+I didn’t do it for my investors.
+I did it for me.
+It’s my own [[self-esteem]]. __It’s what I care about.__ That’s how I live my life.”
+That’s the kind of person you want to work with.